 There’s nothing quite like that feeling of comfort that a rug can lend to an otherwise hardwood or cold floor.
-They offer both comfort and warmth and can help to make a house feel more like home.
+They offer comfort and warmth and can help make a house feel more like home.

-However, some of the rugs that we use in our homes may even be dangerous due to trip hazards.
+However, some of the rugs we use in our homes may be dangerous due to trip hazards.
 This is especially true when older adults use loose rugs, rugs that bunch up, and rugs that tend to slide as we attempt to step on them.

-Examples of Some Safer Rugs For The Elderly
+Examples of Some Safer Rugs for the Elderly

 Here are a few throw rug options for the elderly that should help to reduce the risk of falling.